Research

 The Departments of Education and Social Work & Social Care have strong commitments to research, producing influential, world-leading reports which shape professional policy and practice nationally and internationally.

-- Research with Impact, Sussex Priorities and the ESW Strategic Plan 2019-25
+- Research with Impact, Sussex Priorities & the ESW Strategic Plan 2019-25

 -

-The University's 2025 Research with Impact Strategy provides a structure for our School's Strategic Framework for Research with Impact [PDF 162.91KB] which outlines the aims, objectives and mechanisms underpinning our vision for research and knowledge exchange.
-For further information about Research at Sussex, see About our research.
+The University of Sussex’s 2025 Research with Impact Strategy has provided a structure for our School’s Strategic Framework for Research with Impact [PDF 162.91KB] which outlines the aims, objectives and mechanisms underpinning our vision for research and knowledge exchange.

 - Our Research Centres